 - Increase factory yield: metal fill at reticule level flattens the surface before CMP.

 A full range of features make GOTmuch best in brand tool in the MDP field:

 - Mask manufacturability verification

 - Intuitive graphical environment

 - Integrated in XYALIS Mask Data Preparation solution

-- Scripting capabilities in embedded TCL interpreter environment
+- Scripting capabilities in embedded TCL and Python interpreters environment